Ohio STEP

 - Your report must include the section headings (in black) from this template in the order provided.

-- The written report shall not exceed 12 single-spaced, typewritten pages.
+The written report Length: @ 12 printed pages.

 - Reports may be single or 1.5-spaced.